utsav0/daily-dev-tips/src/pages/posts/converting-existing-css-into-tailwind-classes.md

 ![Tailwind styling](https://cdn.hashnode.com/res/hashnode/image/upload/v1610693776331/VaavIwSe9.png)

 Still a bit of a mess.
-Let's first move on to styling those social icons before adding the colors.
+Let's start styling those social icons before adding the colors.

-For the `<ul>`, we don't need any classes.
+We don't need any classes for the `<ul>`.

 The `<li>` items had the following `CSS`: